mlsteele/pypuzzler/README.md

 - remove
 - swap

+## Testing

+While writing your implementations, you can run the unit tests to see if it's working.

+    $ pip install -r requirements.txt  # Install the requirements.
+    $ py.test -x test_hashtable.py     # Run all hashtable tests.
+    $ py.test -x test_hashtable.py     # Run hashtable tests until one fails.

 ## Challenge 2 : Multiset

 A `set` in python is a datatype for a mathematical set.